-Table 1 First Learner Level Nursing 313, 315 At this level, which comprises courses in the first semester of the nursing program, students are expected to integrate and synthesize knowledge obtained in prerequisite courses.
+First Learner Level Nursing 313, 315

+At this level, which comprises courses in the first semester of the nursing program, students are expected to integrate and synthesize knowledge obtained in prerequisite courses.
 Generally, they are beginners with no experience.
 Students are introduced to nursing concepts and professional behaviors that they are to adhere to, and practice under the guidance of experts in the clinical setting.
 Students are taught general rules to perform tasks.
 They are expected to utilize the nursing process, perform basic nursing skills, and complete patients' plan of care utilizing a set of rules and resources in their decision making.

-Second Learner Level Nursing 323, 325 At this level, which comprises courses in the second semester of the nursing program, students are expected to apply nursing concepts and recognize abnormal physical attributes in adult patients, develop plans of care, make decisions based on general guidelines or principles derived from previous experiences, and use appropriate resources to assist in solving patient problems and making clinical judgments.
+Second Learner Level

+Nursing 323, 325

+At this level, which comprises courses in the second semester of the nursing program, students are expected to apply nursing concepts and recognize abnormal physical attributes in adult patients, develop plans of care, make decisions based on general guidelines or principles derived from previous experiences, and use appropriate resources to assist in solving patient problems and making clinical judgments.
 Students can perform basic skills and apply guidelines that are based on cues from experts.
 With continued experience, they are beginning to apply theory with practice.

-Third Learner Level Nursing 333, 335, 339, 343, 345 At this level, which comprised courses in the third semester and two courses in the fourth semester of the nursing program, students are expected to continue to apply and adapt medical surgical nursing concepts to patients across the life span in a variety of community based health care settings; modify plans of care; and make clinical judgments in a variety of developmental stages on the basis of general guidelines or principles derived from previous experiences; organize and prioritize nursing interventions with supervision; and utilize appropriate resources to assist in solving patient problems and making clinical judgements.
+Third Learner Level

+Nursing 333, 335, 339,

+At this level, which comprised courses in the third semester and two courses in the fourth semester of the nursing program, students are expected to continue to apply and adapt medical surgical nursing concepts to patients across the life span in a variety of community based health care settings; modify plans of care; and make clinical judgments in a variety of developmental stages on the basis of general guidelines or principles derived from previous experiences; organize and prioritize nursing interventions with supervision; and utilize appropriate resources to assist in solving patient problems and making clinical judgements.
 Students can adapt basic skills to different age groups and develop new skills applying guidelines that are based on cues from experts.
 They correlate and build on medical surgical theory and practice.
 They have developed conscious and analytical thinking.
-Fourth Learner Level Nursing 347 At this level, which comprises the clinical preceptorship taken in the final four weeks of the nursing program, students demonstrate mastery of the end-of-program student learning outcomes/role-specific competencies.
-They have a background of experience and performance is flexible and competent.